iden3/circom/mkdocs/docs/getting-started/compilation-options.md

         --wasm                                 Compiles the circuit to wasm
         --json                                 Outputs the constraints in json format --wat                                  Compiles the circuit to wat
-    -c, --c                                    Compiles the circuit to c --no_asm                               Does not use asm files for witness generation in C, uses new version
-        --O0                                   No simplification is applied
+    -c, --c                                    Compiles the circuit to C++ --O0                                   No simplification is applied
         --O1                                   Only applies signal to signal and signal to constant simplification --O2                                   Full constraint simplification
         --verbose                              Shows logs during compilation
-        --inspect                              Does an additional check over the constraints produced --use_old_simplification_heuristics    Applies the old version of the heuristics when performing linear simplification
+        --inspect                              Does an additional check over the constraints produced --constraint_assert_dissabled          Does not add asserts in the witness generation code to check constraints introduced with "==="
+        --use_old_simplification_heuristics    Applies the old version of the heuristics when performing linear simplification
-        --no_init                              Removes initializations to 0 of variables --simplification_substitution          Outputs the substitution applied in the simplification phase in json format
+        --simplification_substitution          Outputs the substitution applied in the simplification phase in json format
+        --no_asm                               Does not use asm files in witness generation code in C++ --no_init                              Removes initializations to 0 of variables ("var") in the witness generation code
     -h, --help                                 Prints help information
     -V, --version                              Prints version information